vectorgrp/XCPlite/docs/xcplib.md

 See technical reference for details.

-Convenience macros to create and trigger events without the need to pass around event handles and specify base addresses:
+Convenience macros to create, control and trigger events without the need to pass around event handles and specify base addresses:

 Macros to create events:
 ```c